feats-mtech/frontend/README.md

 ### Getting Started

 1. Ensure node is installed on your machine
-2. Install Prettier extention on VSCode
+2. Install Prettier extension on VSCode
+3. Ensure that your backend is also running along with the database for the frontend to interact with the backend

 ### Commands